sagemath/trac_to_gh/Issue 1287.md

 # Issue 1287: [with patch] wrappers for Dokchitser L-series

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1287

 Original creator: jen